david-pawar/DavidsBookStore/DavidsBookStore/README.txt

      : normal page is opening, added category link in dropdown but Category link is not opening.
 I am doing further work, its been long time fixing this error,

+     November 21

 0450 updated Category/Index.cshtml, Category/Upsert.cshtml, I had contoller folder in Customer folder, but I was not getting any result,
       I moved that back to root directory, S still not getting Category class displayed, but I am doing further work.

+1304  I did not move the controllers folder in Customer folder in part1, that was error, I did that and now can see index file without error, but category.cshtml is not displaying

+1333  I deleted category.js and related files, and created all stuff from first square.

+FINALLY, I AM HAPPY.
+I read alot of slides today, from part slides to to today's slides.
+But, that mundane work paid off.

+1348  added IActionResult upsert in CategoryController.cs